adrienabbey/REALLY-kinda-BAD-IDLE-GAME-Just-Kidding-The-Prequel-II/docs/meeting-minutes/Meeting-Minutes-4-4-24.md

 ## Notes

 ## Action Items
-* Group Member `Adrien`
+* Group Member `Adrien`:
+	-  Add inventory implementation to player object so that potions work properly
 	-
-* Group Member `Brandon`
+* Group Member `Brandon`:
+	- Add stats to character screen
-	-
+	- implement gear upgrading

-* Group Member `Muhammed`
+* Group Member `Muhammed`:
  	- Add inventory implementation to player object so that potions work properly
  	- Add release notes
- - Update requirements
+ 	- Update requirements and design
+    	- snapshot vidoes

-* Group Member `Luke`
+* Group Member `Luke`:
+	- presentation slides
 	-

 ## Changelog
 *  Long past our MVP 1 features so we're doing a new iteration for MVP 2 features.
 Code freeze and second document for MVP 2 (requirement 2.0) due dates were pushed to April 8th because of this.